LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Introduction

-Recent advances in foundation models and vision–language learning offer an effective and scalable approach to fully supervised medical segmentation.
-In speech, the availability of high-accuracy automatic speech recognition (ASR) systems enables reliable transcription of multilingual radiologist dictations, making speech-derived supervision increasingly practical in clinical workflows \cite{radford2023robust}.
-Conversely, in the vision-language domain, clinical reports and textual cues have been successfully leveraged as weak supervisory signals for representation learning \cite{zhang2022contrastive,wang2022medclip}.
+In the speech domain, high-accuracy ASR systems enable reliable transcription of multilingual radiologist dictations, making speech-derived supervision increasingly practical in clinical workflows \cite{radford2023robust}.
+Similarly, in the vision-language domain, clinical reports and textual cues have been successfully leveraged as weak supervisory signals for representation learning \cite{zhang2022contrastive,wang2022medclip}.
 Furthermore, grounding-based approaches connect textual phrases to image regions, enabling text-conditioned localization \cite{liu2024grounding}.
 In parallel, prompt-based segmentation frameworks such as the Segment Anything Model (SAM) and its medical adaptation MedSAM have demonstrated strong generalization across modalities when provided with appropriate prompts \cite{kirillov2023segany,MedSAM}.
 However, adapting large vision–language and segmentation models to specific medical domains remains computationally expensive.
 Parameter-efficient fine-tuning (PEFT) methods, such as LoRA, enable targeted adaptation while keeping most parameters frozen \cite{hu2022lora}.
 Recent works combining LoRA-based grounding with SAM-style segmentation suggest that detection-driven prompting can effectively guide segmentation in specialized domains \cite{hu2024loramedsam,rasaee2025gdinoussam}.

-Building upon these advances, a parameter-efficient, detection-driven speech-to-segmentation framework for brain tumor analysis.
-Radiologist dictations are transcribed \cite{radford2023robust} and converted into structured tumor prompts using negation-aware NLP \cite{honnibal2020spacy}, which guides text-conditioned localization via a LoRA-adapted grounding model.
+Building upon these advances, we propose LoGSAM, a parameter-efficient, detection-driven speech-to-segmentation framework for brain tumor analysis.
+Radiologist dictations are transcribed \cite{radford2023robust} and converted into structured tumor prompts using negation-aware NLP \cite{chapman2001negex}, which guides text-conditioned localization via a LoRA-adapted grounding model.
 The resulting bounding boxes condition a prompt-based segmentation model to produce pixel-level masks without additional fine-tuning.
-By coordinating pretrained foundation models end-to-end, LoGSAM reduces reliance on dense annotations while maintaining robustness to unseen data.